mussa-shirazi-imply/imply-kubernetes/README.md

 exit

+exit

  ```

+Make sure you are out of posgress pod shell and back to your cli .

 ## Step 5: Add the DNS record to the host file

-Add a new DNS record for the localhost:
+Add a new DNS record for the command line:

 ```
 sudo vi /etc/hosts